edgedb/easy-edgedb/README.md

 }
 ```

 Now that we have this type and don't need a name, it's super easy to insert our crewmen thanks to `count()`.
-We just do this each time:
+We just do this five times:

 ```
 INSERT Crewman {